Mahnoor-Rana/docker-react/README.md

 # docker-react
-how do run files on docker
+- How do run files on docker
+- commands